Tips to consider before applying for an abroad education loans

 A bad score means a delay in repayment or a cheque bounce.
 A good score will increase the chance of securing a loan; hence applicants should be conscious of maintaining a good CIBIL score from the beginning.

-6. Too many loan enquiries are harmful
+6. Too many loan inquiries are harmful

 This has an impact on the CIBIL score; thus, the applicants must research beforehand and apply for the loan at the appropriate place and at the right time after going through all the pros and cons.

-7. Must fulfil the income criteria
+7. Must fulfill the income criteria

 Applicants must find out the minimum income required by the lender and then fill out the loan application; otherwise, it will be rejected.